leech-rr/SNPcaster/README.md

 - SNPcaster
   - SNP analysis + Phylogenetic tree construction

-## Workshop
-A workshop on how to use SNPcaster is planned. <br>
-Once the details are confirmed, we will announce it on [Github Discussions](https://github.com/leech-rr/SNPcaster/discussions/8).

 ## Installation
 Please follow the steps below to start SNPcaster.<br>
 Detailed installation instructions and usage are described in the [manual](/doc/manual/2025-05-20_SNPcaster_Installation_Operation_Manual.pdf).
 Please refer to it if you have any questions.